The European Mesolithic

 The European Mesolithic:

-The Mesolithic in Europe was a period of great transitions both in terms of climate and of human geography.
-It represented a time between the end of the last Ice Age, known as the Paleolithic, around 11,600 years ago and the arrival of farming cultures from the Middle East some 9,000 years ago .
-The end of the Paleolithic, marked the beginning of the Holocene, a period of warmer temperatures that have lasted until the present day.
-Temperatures rose rapidly from 11,600 years ago, potentially up to pre-industrial levels by 9,000 years ago .
+The Mesolithic in Europe was a period of great transition, both in terms of climate and of human geography.
+It represented a time between the end of the last Ice Age around 11,600 years ago, known as the Paleolithic, and the arrival of farming cultures from the Middle East some 9,000 years ago .
+The end of the Paleolithic, marked the beginning of the Holocene, a period of warmer temperatures that have lasted until the present day, which is known as the Anthropocene.
+Temperatures rose rapidly starting around 11,600 years ago, potentially up to pre-industrial levels by 9,000 years ago .
 All of this melting ice meant that the oceans swelled, and sea levels rose some 60 meters .
 The land bridge that once connected North America to Asia disappeared, and the English Channel was formed over land where once hunter-gatherers could freely walk between what is now England and France.

 Archaeological data shows that these changing environments meant less mobility and the appearance of more regional cultures, compared with the widely distributed and uniform cultures of Paleolithic hunter-gatherers .
 Unique artifacts such as the famous antler masks of the Star Carr site began to appear .
 The technology of these late hunter-gatherers remained focused on stone tools formed into blades and points used for hunting game, working hides, and carving wood.